darr4i/lab-03-starter-project-python-main/README.md

-**Laboratory work No. 3 in the discipline Methodology and technology of software development**
+**Laboratory work №3 in the discipline "Methodology and technology of software development"**